-While the United States can boast impressive progress in many areas, highway safety is not among them.
-In fact, while the rest of the world has been working to reduce traffic fatalities over the past few decades, with considerable success, the United States has fallen significantly behind.
-According to the New York Times, our vehicle fatality rate is about 40 percent higher than the rate in Canada and Australia.
+While the United States can boast impressive progress in many areas, reducing national highway deaths is not one of them.
+In fact, while the rest of the world has been working to reduce traffic fatalities over the past few decades with considerable success, the United States has fallen significantly behind.
+According to the New York Times, our vehicle fatality rate is about 40% higher than the rate in Canada and Australia.
 A statistic made more disturbing when coupled with the fact that U.S. traffic deaths in 1990 were about 10% lower than those in both of the countries compared above.Do You Have a Case?

-Researchers Juha Luoma and Michael Sivak of the University of Michigan Transportation Research Institute found the main culprits among U.S. drivers are alcohol-impaired driving, exceeding posted speed limits and a failure to wear seat belts.
-The research showed that 15%, or one in seven U.S. drivers, do not wear seat belts despite the fact that some type of mandatory seat belt laws exist in every state but one (New Hampshire)*.
+Researchers Juha Luoma and Michael Sivak, of the University of Michigan Transportation Research Institute, found the main mistakes made by U.S. drivers are alcohol-impaired driving, exceeding posted speed limits, and a failure to wear seatbelts.
+They discovered that 15%, or one in seven, U.S. drivers do not wear seatbelts despite the fact that some type of mandatory seat belt law exists in every state aside from New Hampshire.

-Other factors included a greater number of younger drivers in the U.S. While the minimum age requirement for a driver’s license in the U.S. is 16, it is 18 in Sweden and the Netherlands, and 17 in the U.K. In addition, researchers found Americans drive more frequently and cover greater distances than drivers in other countries.
+Another contributing factor included a greater number of younger drivers in the U.S. While the minimum age requirement for a driver’s license in the U.S. is 16, it is 18 in Sweden and the Netherlands, and 17 in the U.K. Additionally, they found Americans drive more frequently and cover greater distances than drivers in other countries.
 Americans also depend more heavily on personal vehicles and less on carpooling and public transportation.

-Now that we are aware of these issues, what can we do to make U.S. roads safer?
-Experts have a variety of suggestions that include lower speed limits, more cameras and stricter penalties for those caught speeding; lower legal limits for blood alcohol levels and more diligent enforcement of seat belt laws.
+Experts have a variety of suggestions including lower speed limits, more cameras, stricter penalties for those caught speeding, lower legal limits on BAC levels, and more diligent enforcement of seatbelt laws.